All Episodes

 But in a momentous moment like that, it seems like what you say, it might actually have real world implication and might actually affect people's lives.

-And so I would say it's not so much my age, but maybe having a bigger audience, like you say, maybe having the impact that you think you're gonna make when you wake up every day, maybe maybe finally realizing that you start to take it a bit more seriously and you have an obligation, even as much as you want to be funny and you want to do things that you like to do, and you kind of have an artist sensibility about it, you have a duty to uh to do it for the sake of your cause.
+And so I would say it's not so much my age, but maybe having a bigger audience, like you say, maybe having the impact that you think you're going to make when you wake up every day, maybe finally realizing that you start to take it a bit more seriously.

 So I definitely do see that as I get older and bigger.

-Yeah, I wanted to ask you about that, and I still do, which I'll get to in just a second.
+Yeah, I wanted to ask you about that and I still do, which I'll get to in just a second.

 And I want to get into a little bit about why that was.

-Like, here's what he said about black people, and here's what he said about Jews, and here's what he said about this group and that group and this group.
+Like, here's what he said about black people and here's what he said about Jews and here's what he said about this group and that group and this group.

-And part of the appeal, if you're doing well on the internet is the fact that you are being a real person.
+And part of the appeal, if you're doing well on the internet, is the fact that you are being a real person.

 You're not presenting one fake artificial public face with a different private character.

-It's what Trump uh uh ran on one on.
+It's what Trump ran on one on.

-Well, I think that for people that have been here for generations, you got to recognize there's always been non-white groups that have lived uh in a sort of regional basis across the country, whether it's Asians living in California, Hispanics living in the Southwest, uh, blacks living in the South because of slavery.
+Well, I think that for people that have been here for generations, you got to recognize there's always been non-white groups that have lived in a sort of regional basis across the country, whether it's Asians living in California, Hispanics living in the Southwest, blacks living in the South because of slavery.

-Um, you know, I think that they should have the same rights and dignity as every other American.
+You know, I think that they should have the same rights and dignity as every other American.

 It's going extinct.

-Uh, you know, you recognize that because of the demographic change in America, you have these ethnic enclaves from Latin America, from Asia, from Africa that are being set up all across the country.
+You know, you recognize that because of the demographic change in America, you have these ethnic enclaves from Latin America, from Asia, from Africa that are being set up all across the country.

-And it almost feels like those places are they sort of give they're more of a true representation of their home country than America is of what America used to be.
+And it almost feels like those places are, they sort of give, they're more of a true representation of their home country than America is of what America used to be.

 In other words, it feels like going into certain neighborhoods in Minneapolis or in Ohio, that feels like a truer representation of Haiti or Somalia than most of America is to what America used to be 30 years ago.